eigenfoo/old-eigenfoo.github.io/_posts/2018-03-18-reddit-clusters.md

 Have you heard of `/r/TheRedPill`?
 It’s an online forum (a subreddit, but I’ll explain that later) where people (usually men) espouse an ideology predicated entirely on gender.
-"Swallowers of the red pill", as they call themselves, maintain that it is _men_, not women, who are socially marginalized; that feminism is something between a damaging ideology and a symptom of societal retardation;
+“Swallowers of the red pill”, as they call themselves, maintain that it is _men_, not women, who are socially marginalized; that feminism is something between a damaging ideology and a symptom of societal retardation;
 that the patriarchy should actively assert its dominance over female